LEVACT 2.5 MG/ML POWDER FOR CONCENTRATE FOR SOLUTION FOR INFUSION

-Levact 100 mg per square metre of
+Levact 100 mg per square meter of your on Days

 body surface area (based on your height 1+2

 Repeat the cycle after 4 weeks up to 6 times

-Levact 120 mg per square metre of
+Levact 120 mg per square meter of

 your body surface area (based on your

 height and weight)

 Repeat the cycle after 3 weeks at least 6 times

 Levact 120 - 150 mg per square meter

 of your body surface area (based on your 1 + 2

 height and weight)

-Prednisone 60 mg per square metre
+Prednisone 60 mg per square meter of

 your body surface area (based on your

 height and weight) by injection or orally.